ipc-sim/IPC/input/paperExamples/README.md

 * `CCDMethod {FloatingPointRootFinder | RootParity | BSC | RationalRootParity | TightInclusion | ...}`: By default, IPC uses a floating-point version of CCD together with edge-triangle intersection checks as safeguard, which is much faster than exact CCD and does not have any failure cases so far in practice
     * which method of exact CCD to use (default: `FloatingPointRootFinder`)
     * `FloatingPointRootFinder`: use the floating-point root finder method implemented by Etienne Vouga
+    * `TightInclusion`: use our new provably conservative CCD [Wang et al. 2021]
-    * `RootParity`: use the root parity method of Brochu et al. [2012], which in fact has failure cases in our experiments (e.g. sphere roller)
+    * `RootParity`: use the root parity method of Brochu et al. [2012], which in fact has failure cases in our experiments (e.g. sphere roller)!
-    * `BSC`: use the Bernstein sign classification method of Tang et al. [2014], which in fact has failure cases in our experiments (e.g. sphere roller)
+    * `BSC`: use the Bernstein sign classification method of Tang et al. [2014], which in fact has failure cases in our experiments (e.g. sphere roller)!
-    * `RationalRootParity`: use our reimplementation with rational numbers of the root parity method in Brochu et al. [2012], which is in fact does not handle double collisions in a single time-step (a limitation of the original [Brochu et al. 2012])
+    * `RationalRootParity`: use our reimplementation with rational numbers of the root parity method in Brochu et al. [2012], which in fact does not handle double collisions in a single time-step (a limitation of the original [Brochu et al. 2012])!
-    * For more options see https://github.com/zfergus/ccd-wrapper
+    * For more options see https://github.com/Continuous-Collision-Detection/CCD-Wrapper
 * `tuning <positive-integer>`: please use `dHat`, `epsv`, `fricIterAmt`, and `tol` to control accuracies instead
     * number of accuracy parameters to be set followed by that number of realNumber
 * `meshCO  <mesh-file-path>  <x> <y> <z>  <scale>  <stiffness>  <friction-coefficient>`